ASLE Book & Paper Awards

 • Works may be submitted by either the author or publisher.
 Authors are advised to coordinate with their publishers to avoid multiple, or missed, submissions.

-Environmental Creative Writing Book Award Coordinator:
+Creative Writing Book Award: SUBMIT NOW

 Contact email: chingin@uw.edu